What is ‘Sesshin’?

-A period of intensive meditation (zazen) in a Zen monastery, or in a western Zen centre.
+A Sesshin is a period of intensive meditation (zazen) in a Zen monastery, or in a western Zen centre.

 While the daily routine in the monastery requires the monks to meditate several hours a day, during a sesshin they devote themselves almost exclusively to zazen practice.